Living Room | 3:02 PM

 Yuki pulled a blanket over herself and tried to follow the threads of it.
 Adrian sat with his arms crossed and his eyes on the screen and his attention somewhere else entirely.

 The hands.
 Ice-cold, even next to the fire, even after the training room, even when she'd corrected Yuki's grip this morning and Yuki had flinched before she could stop herself.
-The specific cold that didn't feel like weather.
+Not from pain.
+From the cold.
+The cold that didn't feel like weather.
 That felt structural.

 On screen, the woman in red was cornered in a safehouse.
-The music climbed.
-The door opened and her partner stepped through broad-shouldered, a scar along his jaw and something in her face released.
+The music climbed — violins sawing at something urgent, the bass dropping lower and lower.
+The door opened and her partner stepped through — broad-shouldered, a scar along his jaw — and something in her face released.
 All the held tension of it, gone, in the moment she saw who it was.

 She smiled.